-- · No food or drink after midnight before your surgery. - If your surgery date is within seven days, stop taking all vitamins or supplements (fish oil, turmeric, etc.) as well as non-steroidal anti-inflammatory drugs (ibuprofen, Aleve, Advil, or Motrin) - A few days prior to surgery you will receive a phone call from the anesthesia department to go over your daily prescription medication list. - Before surgery, you will be offered a nerve block.
-This will help manage pain and reduce the need for narcotic medication. - During the surgery, a numbing medication like Novocaine will be injected. - This will help alleviate some pain for several hours afterward.
+- No food or drink after midnight before your surgery. - If your surgery date is within seven days, stop taking all vitamins or supplements (Fish oil, Turmeric, etc.) as well as nonsteroidal anti-inflammatory drugs (Ibuprofen, Aleve, Advil, or Motrin) - A few days prior to surgery you will receive a phone call from the anesthesia department to go over your daily prescription medication list. - During the surgery, a numbing medication like Novocaine will be injected.
+This will help alleviate some pain for several hours afterward.
 It is important to take your pain medication before the numbing effect wears off.